-In a memorandum, the Treasury Department proposed two $250 billion cash infusions to individuals: a first set of checks issued starting April 6, with a second wave in mid-May.
+In a memorandum, Treasury proposed two $250 billion cash infusions to individuals: a first set of checks issued starting April 6, with a second wave in mid-May.
 The amounts would depend on income and family size.

+The details are for the third coronavirus response bill that lawmakers hope to pass next week.
 Direct payments would go to U.S. citizens only, and would be “tiered based on income level and family size.”
 The two payments would be identical, with the second wave starting by May 18.

 The Treasury outline provides a basis for lawmakers to work from in an unprecedented government response and is likely to be broadened to include additional emergency funding for federal agencies.

 The price tag for the upcoming economic package alone promises to exceed Treasury's $1 trillion request, a rescue plan not seen since the Great Recession.
 Trump is urging Congress to pass the eye-popping stimulus package in a matter of days.
+A more realistic time frame is next week.

-Economists say the country is probably already in recession and the stock market continued its free fall Wednesday.
-The panic has many lawmakers shedding their ideological baggage to grapple with an enormous undertaking for a crisis that exceeds the scope of the 2008 financial panic — a virtual weeks-long shutdown of many businesses and unemployment that could spike to 20% by some estimates.
+Economists say the country is probably already in recession and the stock market continued its free fall on Wednesday.
+The panic has many lawmakers shedding their ideological baggage to grapple with an enormous undertaking for a crisis that exceeds the scope of the 2008 financial crisis — a virtual weeks-long shutdown of many businesses and unemployment that could spike to 20% by some estimates.

 At the Capitol on Wednesday, Senate Majority Leader Mitch McConnell prepared his colleagues for unprecedented steps to deal with the epidemic's assault on the economy.